alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 or perhaps even "dark energy".
 In fact, Newton's gravitational law does not hold in these circumstances either.
-Gravity at large scales does not behave as we would expect it to: instead of being proportional to 1/r^2, it suddenly becomes proportional to 1/r.
+Gravity at large scales does not behave as we would expect it to: instead of being proportional to 1/r², it suddenly becomes proportional to 1/r.
-In large galaxy clusters it looks as if it was reaching much further than it should.
+In large galaxy clusters gravity just reaches much further than it should.

 This is only visible at really large scales, bigger than our galaxy.